How would you like a toolkit of guidelines and templates at your finger tips and ready to apply in your next business analysis effort?

 An Agile approach advocates working software over comprehensive documentation.
 Models and documents are created that are just barely good enough and are refined collaboratively during the iterative cycles of the software development process.
-Your tools will need to be readily accessible throughout the project lifecyle and support a level of detail that is just good enough.
+Your tools will need to be readily accessible throughout the project lifecycle and support a level of detail that is just good enough.

 The Waterfall approach is sequential in nature.
 It requires considerable time spent in the early stages of a project developing detailed requirements and designs.
 This comprehensive documentation usually requires formal sign off before the next stage of the project can commence.
 Your tools will need to support high detail in the early stages of the project.

 Another consideration is your organisation’s project management practices.
 Do you need to provide input into the project management process?
 Or are you also the project manager?
 What types of documents are required?
 When do you need to produce them?